 Consider Lean Body Mass

 First figuring out your lean body mass when calculating your TDEE and macros can help create a more accurate picture of the energy your body actually requires while at rest, which can make the difference between success and frustration for those with significant weight to lose.

-You can get a good estimate of this by using this body fat percentage tool here.
+You can get an estimate of this by using this body fat percentage tool.